-Partially landlocked and partly coastal; Azerbaijan features a diverse range a climatic variances in both temperature and precipitation.
-With countries such as Iran, Russia, Georgia and Armenia surrounding the region of Azerbaijan, itâs no wonder the country itself experiences such a widespread diversity of typical weather forecasts.
+Partially landlocked and partly coastal; Azerbaijan features a diverse range climatic variances in both temperature and precipitation.
+With countries such as Iran, Russia, Georgia and Armenia surrounding the region of Azerbaijan, itâs no wonder the country itself experiences such a wide diversity of typical weather forecasts.

 The lowland and mountainous areas of Azerbaijan are subject to the density and power of solar radiation levels.
 With average sunlight in the lowland area of Kur-Araz ranging between 2200 to 2400 hours per year, the Apsheron peninsula and other plateaus and foothills nearby the plains of Araz in the Nakhchivan occasionally exceed 2600 to 2800 of sunshine hours per year.
 Because of the influence of low lying clouds in the highland regions, only 1900 to 2200 hours of sunlight is visible per year.

 At the altitude of 3000 meters, the sun shines brightly throughout 2200 to 2500 hours per year, equalling a total amount of 128 to 132 kcal (kilocalorie) per 1sq cm every year.
 As the elevation of the mountains decreases so does the amount of sunshine falling down to 120 to 124 kcal-cmÂ², while being at a height of 500 to 600 metres above sea level.
 This will then progressively ascend as the level reaches 140 to 150 kcal-cmÂ² at an altitude of over 3000 metres over the Major and Minor Caucasus.